-University officials reserve the right to require drug testing when there is reasonable cause to believe that an employee is under the influence of drugs.
+University officials reserve the right to require drug testing when there is reasonable cause to believe that an employee or student is under the influence of drugs.
 All employees must read the "North American University Drug-Free Workplace Policy" and sign and return the acknowledgement form to the Human Resources Office.
+All students are informed of the University's Drug and Alcohol Abuse and Prevention Program each academic semester.